Futtawuh/EnderCNC/README.md

 Dremel holder is designed for my spesific one. so unless you have a Biltema store near you , youll have to test fit yours or edit the dimensions. (if you have a biltema near get the MG150) its a clamp/screw mechanisms tho so might fit more types.

+* only part that needs support is the z motor mount, but its not much.
+* you should print out the lmu bearing test print to see that they fit snug.

 ## Why all the random parts?